github/pets-workshop/content/guided-workshop/exercises/6-github-flow.md

 1. In the page displayed, note the workflow running the [end-to-end tests created earlier](./4-testing.md) and [code scanning](../exercises/1-code-scanning.md).
 1. When the workflows complete successfully, select **Merge pull request** to merge your changes into the **main** branch.

+> **NOTE:** If the end-to-end test fails, click the "details" link and explore the output... most likely the Hours component is not providing the exact text the test is looking for.
+Adjust the component as needed, then `git add .` and `git commit -m "Fixed hours component"`.
+Return to the pull request page and watch the tests automatically re-run.

 Congratulations!
 You've now used the GitHub flow to suggest changes, perform a review, and merge those into your codebase.

 ## Summary and next steps